bwosh/CarND-PID-Control-Project/README.md

 ## Discussion

-The main issue of PID algorith is that it does not look ahead and the changes in lane vary much so it cannot easyli find the perfect solution that would not incorporate side jerks.
+The main issue of PID algorithm is that it does not look ahead and the changes in lane curvature vary much so it cannot easily find the perfect solution that would not incorporate side jerks.

 Solutions like Reinforcement Learning on visual frame could improve the results drastically.

-Also having detected the line borders before the car could also be used to look more ahead of the car and calculate better results.
+Also having detected the line borders before the car could also be used to look more ahead of the car and calculate better results using some averaging.